3MFConsortium/spec_securecontent/3MF Secure Content.md

 The \<keystore> element contains a set of \<consumer> elements and \<resourcedata> elements.
 Each \<consumer> element contains the information to identify a consumer key and each \<resourcedata> references the encrypted content and includes the information to be able to decrypt it, such as the encryption algorithm used and the data encryption key, encrypted with the key encryption key of each consumer.

-**uuid** - The KeyStore universal unique ID that allows the Key Store to be idetified over time and across physical and across applications and printers.
+**uuid** - The KeyStore universal unique ID that allows the Key Store to be identified over time and across physical and across applications and printers.

 When an editor modifies the Key Store, it MUST produce a new uuid to univocally identify the new keystore content.